 contribute to resistance.
 It is therefore preferable to make rapid diagnostic tests for malaria and dengue fever available in our healthcare services for early and efficient differential diagnosis.

 The high prevalence of tuberculosis cases could reflect the high rate of PLHIV.
-Tuberculosis- HIV co-infection has become the factor in detecting HIV infection in the African region.
+Tuberculosis- HIV co-infection has become a factor in detecting HIV infection in the African region.
 In people living with HIV, the virus promotes the development of active tuberculosis in cases of latent or recent infection with Mycobacterium tuberculosis.
 Tuberculosis is therefore considered the leading opportunistic infection and the leading cause of death in HIV [20].
 Several authors have also reported a high frequency of HIV infection, such as Poda and al. [15], Boena and al. [21], and Kone and al. [11].
 These observations show that despite multiple awareness campaigns aimed at breaking the chain of transmission, HIV/AIDS remains a concern in our region.
 Nowadays, with "test and treat," certain opportunistic infections such as tuberculosis should be very rare in our hospital wards.
-Awareness and therapeutic education should be reinforced in our active HIV infection management programs in order to reduce the prevalence of certain opportunistic infections that require hospitalization.
+Awareness and therapeutic education should be reinforced in our active HIV infection management programs in order to reduce the prevalence of certain opportunistic infections that require hospitalisation.

-The average length of hospitalization was 7.42 ± 0.40 days.
-Hospitalized patients were discharged on medical advice, died, were discharged against medical advice, or were transferred to another department in 75.68% (n=417), 15.61% (n=86), 4.72% (n=26), and 3.99% (n=22) of cases, respectively.
+The average length of hospitalisation was 7.42 ± 0.40 days.
+Hospitalised patients were discharged on medical advice, died, were discharged against medical advice, or were transferred to another department in 75.68% (n=417), 15.61% (n=86), 4.72% (n=26), and 3.99% (n=22) of cases, respectively.
 Several authors corroborated this trend.
 Koné and al. [11] found that 42.1% of patients were discharged on medical advice, 36.3% died, and 21.6% were discharged against medical advice.
 Bara [2] reported that 45.40% of patients were discharged on medical advice, 34.6% died, 13.1% were discharged against medical advice, and 6.86% were transferred to another department.

 Conclusion